NickMyers217/catalog/README.md

 That will create the database on your system and populate it with some intial records.

 #### Setting Up Oauth
-In order for ouath to work properly for the app, the server and client need to be aware of your google and facebook information.
-You'll have to go create an app in the developer portal of each.
-Then follow the instructions below.
+In order for oauth to work properly for the app, the server and client need to be aware of your google and facebook information.
+You'll have to go create an app in the developer portal of each before following the instructions below.

 #### The server
 The next step is to create 2 files in the root directory to hold the client secrets for both google and facebook.